Protective Life offers the three main types of life insurance: term, whole and universal policies.

 Yes, Protective Life insurance has cash value components you can borrow against (available for whole and universal life policies).
 The loan amount depends on the policy's cash value and the insurer's loan terms and conditions.
 Interest will accrue if you take out a loan, and the loan balance reduces the death benefit.

 Protective Life's maximum coverage depends on underwriting approval and your insurability.
-Some qualify for up to $10 million; others for $50 million.
+Some qualify for up to $10 million.

 Protective Life evaluates cancer diagnoses case-by-case.
 Your health condition affects your premium.
 Contact your agent to discuss eligibility with a chronic illness.